 Douglas Maclagan was trekking in Nepal when a distraught mother, desperate for help, handed him her dying baby girl.
-Overcome and inspired, Douglas committed himself completely and selflessly to the children of Nepal.
+Overcome, Douglas decided to dedicate himself to serving the needs of the children of Nepal.
 Together with villagers he recruited to help, Douglas set up his first two Day Care Health Centers in 1995 and saw an immediate drop in the infant mortality rate in the region.
-His program provides education, healthcare and social opportunities for vulnerable and disadvantaged children in spite of the deep political instability and constant threat of insurgency.

 Are you inspired by this Honoree?
 Consider making a donation to help other changemakers improve the lives of children around the world: